brycewray/eleventy_bundler/src/posts/2019/11/mixed-nuts-2019-11.md

 Although this site's [been](/posts/2019/10/now-gatsby-geezer) on [Gatsby](https://www.gatsbyjs.org) for a few weeks now, I still admire [Eleventy](https://www.11ty.io), which is just plain fun to use.
 Still, Gatsby's [image processing](/posts/2019/10/picture-perfect), seamless use of [webpack](https://webpack.js.org), and staggering array of [plugins](https://www.gatsbyjs.org/plugins) are keeping me with it.
 For now.

-In September's “[Now I'm 64](/posts/2019/09/now-im-sixty-four),” I referred to our inbound grandchild as "a little lass or lad" because we didn't know which, yet.
+In September's "[Now I'm sixty-four](/posts/2019/09/now-im-sixty-four)," I referred to our inbound grandchild as "a little lass or lad" because we didn't know which, yet.
 We do now.
 That kiddo, due next April, will be a lass.

 Real authors deliver something.
 And even "eventually" has a shelf life.